 What Is A Mentor?
 What Makes That Person A Good Mentor?

-A mentor acts in the best interest of a less experienced person or mentee They provide expertise, transferring professional knowledge and feedback from an experienced vantage point.
-Good mentors have the willingness and desire to share what they know, actively listen carefully, and possess empathy and understanding.
+A mentor acts in the best interest of a less experienced person or mentee.
+They provide expertise, transferring professional knowledge and feedback from an experienced vantage point.
+Good mentors are willing to share their knowledge, actively listen carefully, and possess empathy and understanding.

+Effective mentoring enhances career development in schools and organizations.
 Research confirms that quality mentoring relationships have powerful effects on students, employees, entrepreneurs, and future leaders.
-As a result of those benefits, mentees become great mentors themselves based on positive benefits.
-Mentees then pass on their successful experience, becoming influential mentors in the future.
-Effective mentoring enhances career development in schools and organizations.
+As a result of those benefits, mentees become great mentors based on positive benefits.
+Mentees then pass on their successful experiences, becoming influential mentors in the future.

 A Life-Changing Experience